HeardLibrary/digital-scholarship/script/python/inout.md

 ## Reading into dictionaries

 In the examples above, the CSV reader input each row of the file as a list.
-It's alos possible to read the data in as a sequence of dictionaries, using the column headers as keys.
+It's also possible to read the data in as a sequence of dictionaries, using the column headers as keys.
 Here's an example that reads in the cartoons.csv file that was written in a previous example.

 *Note:* If you want to go for the big time, download [this file](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/challenge4/cartoons.csv) by right clicking on the Raw button and saving the file in the directory where you are running the script.